visualDust/SecretTranslator/README.md

 > COMMIT的细节

 On branch master
-Your branch is up to date with 'origin/master'.
+Your branch is ahead of 'origin/master' by 2 commits.
+  (use "git push" to publish your local commits)

 Changes not staged for commit:
-  (use "git add/rm <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
+  (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

 	modified:   README.md
-	deleted:    commit.sh

-Untracked files:
-  (use "git add <file>..." to include in what will be committed)

-	RM

 no changes added to commit (use "git add" and/or "git commit -a")
 ---